Pandemic causes surge in losses at Rupert Murdoch’s Irish radio stations

 The company wrote down the value of its Irish radio investments by €15.4 million, following a review triggered by its pandemic losses.
 It also appears to have implemented major pay cuts, after staff numbers actually increased slightly to 263 but the pay bill fell by more than 16 per cent to €10 million.

-Wireless Radio (ROI) owns seven Irish radio stations, including Cork’s 96FM, Live 95 in Limerick, LMFM in Drogheda, U105 in the north and C103 in Cork, as well as its two best-known stations FM104 and Q102 in Dublin.
+Wireless Radio (ROI) owns seven radio stations in Ireland, including Cork’s 96FM, Live 95 in Limerick, LMFM in Drogheda, U105 in Belfast and C103 in Cork, as well as its two best-known stations FM104 and Q102.
 It also includes the Umax ad platform and a number of digital streams and podcasts.
-The parent group in the UK also includes Talksport and Virgin Radio, although the British operations are not captured in these accounts.
+The parent group in the UK includes Talksport and Virgin Radio, although the British operations are not captured in these accounts.

 A note to the company’s accounts say its revenues for the first eight or so months of its financial year were “similar” to 2019, when its annual sales were more than €22.2 million.
 But the arrival of the pandemic had a “significant impact” on its final four months, when shops and hospitality outlets pared back advertising during the first lockdown.